 Cash Flow Analysis: Begin with opening cash balance.
 Add operating changes, investing activities (usually negative), financing activities, then closing balance.
 This clarifies the relationship between profit and cash generation.

 Equity Distribution Models: Private equity and venture firms use waterfall charts to model exit distributions showing how proceeds flow to different stakeholder classes.
-The chart displays distribution priorities: senior debt, mezzanine debt, preferred equity, then common equity.
+The chart displays distribution priorities — senior debt, mezzanine debt, preferred equity, then common equity — making a liquidation preference waterfall easy to validate during diligence.
+For private fund models, the same chart maps directly to a European vs American waterfall split between LPs and GPs.

 Troubleshooting Common Issues